For the 2015-2016 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 (applications will only be available at these meetings)

-Applications for off-campus living due to the Office of Residence Life
+Applications for off-campus living due to the Office of Residential & First-Year Programs

-Waitlist established for those who are not approved to live off-campus
+Waitlist established for those who are not authorized to live off-campus

-Off-campus acceptance forms due to the Office of Residence Life
+Off-campus acceptance forms due to the Office of Residential & First-Year Programs

 Deadline to relinquish off-campus approval (by noon)